charliecalvert/CloudNotes/Assignments/FirebaseStarter.md

 ## Overview

-To get started deploying our pages to the web, we will use a Google product called [Firebase](https://firebase.google.com/).
+To learn a new way to deploy our pages to the web, we will use a Google product called [Firebase](https://firebase.google.com/).

+The goal of this assignment is to:

+- Get our Firebase accounts and dashboard set up
+- To learn how to create a Firebase app with the dashboard
+- To set up the Firebase tools on Pristine Lubuntu or your work machine of choice.
+- To create a minimal Firebase project and deploy it to the cloud using the Firebase tools

+## Video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/O17OWyx08Cg" frameborder="0" allowfullscreen></iframe>

 ## Create App

-Go to the firebase console: [https://console.firebase.google.com/](https://console.firebase.google.com/).
+Go to the Firebase console: [https://console.firebase.google.com/](https://console.firebase.google.com/).

 Select the **Create New Project** button.